laurynas-biveinis/unodb/README.md

 only.

-Note: since this is my personal project, it only supports GCC 10, 11, LLVM 11 to 13, and XCode 12.2 compilers.
+Note: since this is my personal project, it only supports GCC 10, 11, LLVM 11 to 13, XCode 13.2, and MSVC 2022 (17.0) compilers.
 Drop me a note if you want to try this and need a lower supported compiler version.

 ## Usage